Predictia/AQUA/docs/sphinx/source/aqua_container.rst

 -----------------------------------------

 It might be required to use the container within a batch job.
-Below is a template for a Slurm script on Lumi.
-Customize it according to your needs.
+Below you can find a template for a Slurm script on Lumi.
+You can customize it according to your needs.

 .. code-block:: bash